Stencyl/stencylpedia/chapter-d/engine-extensions.md

 ## How To: Installing Extensions

-Before we dive into how to create an extension, it’s good to know where to get them and how to turn them on and off.
+Before we dive into how to create an extension, it's good to know where to get them and how to turn them on and off.

 #### Where to Get Extensions